nemonik/hands-on-DevOps-gen2/README.md

   near the end as an indication.

 ### 12.20.5.
-Viewing the `inspec` results in Heimdall 2 Lite
+Viewing the `inspec` results in Heimdall 2

-We'll use Heimdall 2 to view the results in security engineer friendly manner.
+We'll use [Heimdall 2](https://github.com/mitre/heimdall2) to view the results in security engineer friendly manner.

 ```bash
 cd  ~/go/src/github.com/nemonik/helloworld-web
 inspec exec --chef-license=accept-silent tests/inspec/helloworld-web/. --reporter json > tests/reports/inspec_helloworld.json
 ```

-Open Heimdall 2 Lite - (e.g., <http://heimdall.nemonik.com>).
+Open [Heimdall 2](https://github.com/mitre/heimdall2) - (e.g., <http://heimdall.nemonik.com>).
 You will need to authenticate and will be presented with an upload pane.
 Make sure `LOCAL FILES`, click `Choose files to upload`, then browse to navigate to `inspec_helloworld.json` in the class project (`go/src/github.com/nemonik/helloworld-web/tests/reports/inspec_helloworld.json`) and upload to view the results.

 #### 12.20.5.1.
-Supplemental InSpec output for viewing in Heimdall 2 Lite
+Supplemental InSpec output for viewing in Heimdall 2

 The [./supplemental](./supplemental) folder holds

 - [./supplemental/k3s-server-sample.json](./supplemental/k3s-server-sample.json) - a compliance scan against a K3S Cluster as per the K8s STIG.
 - [./supplemental/RHEL7-STIG-scan-sample.json](./supplemental/RHEL7-STIG-scan-sample.json) - a compliance scan against a Centos7 VM as per the RHEL7 STIG.

-the results of two other InSpec tests that show off the power of Heimdall.
-Give uploading these into Heimdall a try.
+the results of two other InSpec tests that show off the power of [Heimdall 2](https://github.com/mitre/heimdall2).
+Give uploading these into [Heimdall 2](https://github.com/mitre/heimdall2) a try.

 **NOTES**

-- If we were using the Heimdall Enterprise Server 2 edition we would have a REST API available to upload the results from our pipeline.
-Maybe in a future version of my class.
+- As we are using the [Heimdall Enterprise Server 2 edition](https://github.com/mitre/heimdall2) we have a REST API available to upload the results from our pipeline.
+Maybe in a future version of my class, I'll add.

 ### 12.20.6.
 Add an automated functional test (`selenium`) step to the pipeline